aws-samples/aws-genomics-workflows/docs/quick-start.md

 ## Step 1: Core Environment

-### Option A: Full stack

-The "Full Stack" CloudFormation template below will create all of the AWS resources required - S3 Bucket, EC2 Launch Templates, IAM Roles, Batch Compute Environments, Batch Job Queues - you will need for a genomics workflow environment into an existing VPC.
+The CloudFormation template below will create all of the AWS resources required - S3 Bucket, EC2 Launch Templates, IAM Roles, Batch Compute Environments, Batch Job Queues - needed for a genomics workflow core execution environment.
+It is intended to be deployed into an existing VPC.
+You can use your Default VPC for testing, but it is recommended that you create a new one (e.g. using the VPC Quickstart above) with at least two private subnets.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("Full Stack (Existing VPC)", "GWFCore-Full", "aws-genomics-root-novpc.template.yaml", "Create EC2 Launch Templates, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}
+{{ cfn_stack_row("Genomics Workflow Core", "GWFCore", "gwfcore/gwfcore-root.template.yaml", "Create EC2 Launch Templates, AWS Batch Job Queues and Compute Environments, a secure Amazon S3 bucket, and IAM policies and roles within an **existing** VPC. _NOTE: You must provide VPC ID, and subnet IDs_.") }}

+When launching the stack you can supply a `Namespace` as an optional parameter.
+The core can be installed multiple times in your account if needed (e.g. for use by different projects).
+The `Namespace` value is used to group resources accordingly.
+By default, the `Namespace` is set to the stack name, which must be unique within an AWS region.

 Prior to the final create button, be sure to acknowledge "IAM CAPABILITIES".